In this lesson, the student will acquire and practice vocabulary used to talk about works of literature, storytelling, and benefits of reading.

 The student completes an association exercise with one word that matches the given ones and can be used to form words used to describe stories and books (well-written, well-paced, well-researched, etc.).

 By matching words, the student forms adjectives and expressions that are used to describe books (e.g. page-turner, awe-inspiring, canon-worthy, etc.).
-Then, they used them to fill in the gaps and use them in the right context.
+Then, they use them to fill in the gaps and in their own examples.

 Video: How stories shape our minds